-ATTENTION: I have compared the TCA peel by Platinum with the peel by other companies I’ve tried over time, and those by the Platinum, at the same percentage/concentration, are stronger.
+ATTENTION: I have compared the TCA peel by Platinum with other companies I’ve tried over time, and those by the Platinum, at the same percentage/concentration, feel stronger.

 I first performed a 25% TCA Peel (a very high percentage), and the results/burning/frosting were comparable to only two layers of 13% TCA by Platinum.